raffled/twitteRStorm/presentation/twitteRStorm.md

 - Polarity Percentages updated as tweets come in

-## Implementing the Twitter Stream
-Implementing the stream is the topic of the tutorial, for now we will:

-- Describe the topology
-- Describe the bolts needed
-- Describe the hashes and trackers

 ## Getting Tweets
 Since `RStorm` needs a `data.frame` as input, how do we get tweets?